 The University works collaboratively with a reporting individual to establish the appropriate parameters of confidentiality, and in each case makes every effort to operate with discretion and maintain the privacy of individuals involved.
 Requests for confidentiality will be evaluated in the context of the institution's responsibility to provide a safe and secure environment.
+The Title IX Coordinator, in collaboration with a Deputy Title IX Coordinator and Investigator, where necessary, has the authority to evaluate and make decisions regarding requests for confidentiality.

 The University cannot, in every case where it is requested, ensure confidentiality, nor can it ensure that it will not pursue and investigation or resolution of a case.
 All reports of Sexual Misconduct received, including confidential reports, are to be included in the University's annual disclosure of crime statistics (Annual Security Report), in accordance with the federal law, Crime Awareness and Campus Security Act of 1990 ("Clery Act").
 In its Annual Security Report, the University can exclude identifying information about the parties as permitted by law.

-A request for confidentiality will be weighed against the following factors: the seriousness of the alleged conduct; whether there have been other complaints about the same individual; the University's responsibility to provide a safe working and learning environment and the responding party's right to receive information about the allegation(s).
+A request for confidentiality will be weighed against the following factors: the seriousness of the alleged conduct; whether there have been other complaints about the same individual; the University's responsibility to provide a safe working and learning environment and the responding party's right to receive information about the allegation(s) and other appropriate factors as set forth in guidance from the Office of Civil Rights.